-The AM-FM antenna is integrated with the rear window defogger, located in the rear window.
-Make sure that the inside surface of the rear window is not scratched and that the lines on the glass are not damaged.
+The AM-FM antenna is integrated with the rear window defogger in the rear window.
+Do not scratch the inside surface or damage the lines in the glass.
 If the inside surface is damaged, it could interfere with radio reception.
 For proper radio reception, the antenna connector needs to be properly attached to the post on the glass.